lskatz/SneakerNet/SneakerNet.plugins/README.md

 How to make a plugin
 ====================

+Two major steps are described below for making a plugin.

-1. Create the script.
+### Create the script.
 1. The first positional argument must be the MiSeq run directory
 2. The script must accept the following flags with the following example values (or no values).
 The script does not necessarily need to _use_ these flags however.
 3. Add any desired soft-coded variables such as the location of a blast database into `config.bak/settings` and `config/settings`
 4. If the plugin generates any files, please organize them into `runDirectory/SneakerNet/customdirectory`, and add any results for the resulting email to `runDirectory/SneakerNet/forEmail`.
 Any files under this directory will be emailed with the SneakerNet email.